bloomberg/amqpprox/docs/tls.md

  > Note this can be combined with the Proxy Protocol header as follows

 `amqpprox_ctl /tmp/amqpprox BACKEND ADD server1 local 127.0.0.1 5671 TLS SEND-PROXY`

+Use `amqpprox_ctl /tmp/amqpprox TLS EGRESS ...` to configure TLS parameters for connecting to RabbitMQ brokers.